MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableCacheMaintenance

-Defines whether the cache maintenance idle task performs cache maintenance.
+Defines whether to disable cache maintenance by the cache maintenance idle task.
 Valid values are:

 - $true: Cache maintenance is disabled.
 - $false: Cache maintenance is enabled.
 This is the default value.